qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 - People feel like having plenty time to procrastinate
 - People tend to not value the present because "life is permanent"
-- People exaggerage risk as it affect their "permanent" life
+- People focus too much on small problems

 Stoicism proposes thinking about death all the time.
-Thinking about death can make one not procrastinate important things, make one value the present and reduce unnecessary worrying.
+Thinking about death can make one not procrastinate important things, make one value the present and reduce worrying about small problems.
 But Stocism does NOT propose indulgence and overdrafting the future.

 > Respice post te.
 Hominem te esse memento.
 Memento mori!
 >